“How much sanity can you get from a few hours on the heights?”

 I’m writing this while I sit in the front room of the 10th Mountain Harry Gates Hut, Colorado.
 December sun streams through southwest windows.
 A fire crackles.
 Tea water bubbles and the snowmelt cistern hisses.
 Peace orders my mind and gentles my soul.

 I was blessed to be involved in building the Friends Hut between Aspen and Crested Butte.
-Creating a hut from scratch was one of my great life experiences.
+Creating a hut from scratch was one of my great life experiences — due as much to working on physical project as it was to the, yes, friends.
 Friends is in a roadless area.
-It’s so hard to get to on a snowmobile that that visits from the 2-cycle sleds are not a problem (in fact, I welcome the few I see).
 The 13,000-foot arete of Star Peak shoots up from the back of the hut like a sky scrapper juts from a city block.
-June Couloir drops from Star’s summit like a perfect brush stroke.
+June Couloir drops from Star’s summit as a perfect brush stroke.
 At the foot of Star, you can ski play on all manner of low-angled rolls and hillocks.
 Snow’s crusty?
 No problem–ski below the hut in a quiet forest.
 And getting to the hut can be a treat.
-From the Aspen side, it’s a euorstyle high tour where you spend most of your day above timberline, and tag 12,250-foot Pearl Pass along the way.
+From the Aspen side, it’s a Euro-style high-tour where you spend most of your day above timberline, and tag 12,250-foot Pearl Pass along the way.

-Club Codfish, named after a suspect nightclub in Lima, Peru, is one of many handles for what could be the best hut in the United States.
-No, it’s not nicely crafted.
-No, you can’t find it on a fancy webpage and make reservations for the next full-moon weekend.
-Instead, this is a cabin of funk.
+Club Codfish, named after a suspect nightclub in Lima, Peru, is one of many handles for what could have been the best hut in the United States.
+No, it wasn’t nicely crafted.
+No, you couldn’t find it on a fancy webpage and make reservations for the next full-moon weekend.
+Instead, this was a cabin of funk.
 Grassroots, lean, effective.

-Also known as Wright’s Cabin or the International Alpine School Hut, Codfish sits high above timberline in Yankee Boy Basin, near Ouray, Colorado.
-Arguably the most exciting 14,000-foot peak in the state, Mount Sneffels rises north of the hut like a dagger thrust from the earth’s core.
-The place is a theater of the mountain gods, and the hut a true mountaineer’s camp.
-In a floorspace of about 12×20 feet you’ll find a dangerous looking wood stove (the cabin has since burnt down) and rickety sleeping loft complete with cobbled cooking counters and rustic furniture.
+Also known as Wright’s Cabin or the International Alpine School Hut, Codfish sat high above timberline in Yankee Boy Basin, near Ouray, Colorado.
+Arguably the most exciting 14,000-foot peak in the state, Mount Sneffels rises north of the hut site like a dagger thrust from the earth’s core.
+The place was a theater of the mountain gods, and the hut a true mountaineer’s camp.
+In a floorspace of about 12×20 feet you’d find a dangerous looking wood stove (the cabin has since burnt down) and rickety sleeping loft complete with cobbled cooking counters and rustic furniture.

 We used Codfish as a base for Sneffels adventure in 1987, and the place was full that night with like-minded fellows.
 Crampons and ice axes tripped you, drying skins dangled like tanning animal hides.
 The murmur of voices was punctuated by stone on steel, as someone honed their edges.
 That morning we visited the Sneffels north face couloir, a dogleg thread plunging 50 degrees steep through a rock-walled cleft.
 It’s one of the best lines I’ve ever skied.